-Part I of Keeping Children Safe in Education, including Annex A, is issued to new staff and to all staff at each revision and is discussed during INSET.
+Part I of Keeping Children Safe in Education, including Annex B, is issued to new staff and to all staff at each revision and is discussed during INSET.
 Staff who work directly with pupils are required to complete an online questionnaire to demonstrate that they have read and understood the document.
 Other staff complete a paper questionnaire to demonstrate that they have read and understood it.
+A condensed version of KCSIE (KCSIE Annex A) may be provided to staff who do not work directly with children in lieu of Part I if the DSL considers it will provide a better source of information for them to safeguard and promote the welfare of children.